crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 natural region.
 Greenville is filling in for Greensboro as a pod site, but it's still the closest.

+> The committee will then place the No. 2 seeds in each region in true seed list order.

 **5. Kentucky - South (Indianapolis)**

 Memphis is the closest regional site.
 With the lowest 1 seed in Memphis,